jouvin/Test/README.md

 Test
 ====

-Test repository open to all LAL developers to exercise with GitHub workflow
+Test repository open to all LAL developers and friends to exercise with GitHub workflow